Cardiac catheterization can be used to do various tests, including

 The procedure is done via femoral, subclavian, internal jugular, or antecubital vein puncture.
-A catheter is passed into the RA, through the tricuspid valve, into the RV, and across the pulmonary valve into the pulmonary artery.
+A catheter is passed into the right atrium, through the tricuspid valve, into the right ventricle, and across the pulmonary valve into the pulmonary artery.

 Selective catheterization of the coronary sinus can also be done.

 Diagram of the cardiac cycle, showing pressure curves of the cardiac chambers, heart sounds, jugular pulse wave, and the ECG

 Injection of radiopaque contrast agent into coronary or pulmonary arteries, the aorta, and cardiac chambers is useful in certain circumstances.
 Digital subtraction angiography is used for nonmoving arteries and for chamber cineangiography.

 Coronary angiography via left heart catheterization is used to evaluate coronary artery anatomy in various clinical situations, as in patients with suspected coronary atherosclerotic or congenital disease, valvular disorders before valvular replacement, or unexplained heart failure.

 Pulmonary angiography via right heart catheterization can be used to diagnose pulmonary embolism.
 Intraluminal filling defects or arterial cutoffs are diagnostic.
 Radiopaque contrast agent is usually selectively injected into one or both pulmonary arteries and their segments.
 However, computed tomographic pulmonary angiography (CTPA) has largely replaced right heart catheterization for diagnosis of pulmonary embolism.